-Henry Ford famously said of his Model T automobile that people could buy it in any color “as long as it is black.”
+Henry Ford famously said that people could buy his Model T automobile in any color “as long as it is black.”
 Fortunately, providers of health savings accounts (HSAs) have not taken that one-size-fits-all approach.
 It is unclear, however, whether employers understand that there are important differentiators between HSA providers.

 Employers that offer 401ks and similar corporate-sponsored retirement plans know well the level of due diligence that goes into making the necessary decisions to achieve the best results.
 Meeting after meeting is held to select the adviser of choice, who in turn conducts meeting after meeting to find the recordkeeper of choice.
 And then more meetings to stay on top of the decisions made in previous meetings.
 But have employers exercised a similar level of due diligence on their choice of HSA provider?

 So, what are the differentiators that employers should consider when choosing an HSA provider?